aspose-words/Aspose.Words-API-References/english/net/aspose.words/nodeimporter/importnode/_index.md

 ### Remarks

 Importing a node creates a copy of the source node belonging to the importing document.
 The returned node has no parent.
-The source node is not altered or removed from the original document.Before a node from another document can be inserted into this document, it must be imported.
+The source node is not altered or removed from the original document.

+Before a node from another document can be inserted into this document, it must be imported.
 During import, document-specific properties such as references to styles and lists are translated from the original to the importing document.
-After the node was imported, it can be inserted into the appropriate place in the document using [`InsertBefore`](../../compositenode/insertbefore) or [`InsertAfter`](../../compositenode/insertafter).If the source node already belongs to the destination document, then simply a deep clone of the source node is created.
+After the node was imported, it can be inserted into the appropriate place in the document using [`InsertBefore`](../../compositenode/insertbefore) or [`InsertAfter`](../../compositenode/insertafter).

+If the source node already belongs to the destination document, then simply a deep clone of the source node is created.

 ### Examples